 The Pixel and Pixel XL are serious iPhone rivals, offering top-end specs and some impressive features including one of the best mobile cameras around.
 All of that awesomeness is wrapped up in a gorgeous glass-and-metal frame and comes packing an eye-watering price tag.
 Like we said, these are basically the Android versions of an iPhone 8 and 8 Plus, in every respect.

-Rick Osterloh, Google's head of hardware development and one of the key creators of the Pixel phones, confirmed to AndroidPIT that a Pixel 2 phone would be coming out later this year.
-We've already seen some leaks and rumours spreading across the web, while it's easy enough to predict some of the Pixel 2's key features.
-So here's what we know - and what we think we know - about the second Pixel and the bigger Pixel XL 2 so far.
+Rick Osterloh, Google's head of hardware development and one of the key creators of the Pixel phones, confirmed earlier this year that a Pixel 2 phone would be coming out later in 2017.
+We've already seen plenty of revealing leaks spreading across the web, while it's easy enough to predict some of the Pixel 2's key features that haven't already been broadcast.

 Check out everything you need to know about the original Pixel and Pixel XL phones over in our Google Pixel hub.

-Yes, there will once again be a 'Plus' model of Pixel 2, in the form of the Pixel XL 2.
-This will once again boast a bigger screen as well as some bonus features to justify that increased price.
+Yes, there will once again be a 'Plus' model of Pixel 2, in the form of the Pixel XL 2, which unlike its smaller sibling and last year's Pixels is expected to be manufactured by LG, rather than HTC.
+This will boast a bigger screen, as well as some bonus features to justify that increased price.